sairuk/wii-linux-headerless-deploy/README.md

  - re-enabled root pass login over ssh on initial deploy, you should create a nonpriv user and disable this later on.
  - wireless will try to come up on boot configured for dhcp
  - root passwd as per main project
+ - priiloader autoboot to bootmii ios works perfectly well for this

 ## using
  - https://neagix.github.io/wii-linux-ngx/